intellij-dlanguage/intellij-dlanguage/README.md

 ### Setup

-The project uses Gradle with the [gradle-intellij-plugin](https://github.com/JetBrains/gradle-intellij-plugin).
-Simply use the gradle wrapper in the root of the project to build the plugin using the following:
+The project uses Gradle with
+the [gradle-intellij-plugin](https://github.com/JetBrains/gradle-intellij-plugin).
+If you do not have Gradle already installed, simply use the Gradle wrapper in the root of the project to build the plugin using the
+following:

 ```bash
 ./gradlew buildPlugin